 Self-drive safari through Namibia: the essentials

-What: Self-drive safari through Namibia with Wild Dog Safaris.
+What: Self-drive safari through Namibia.

 The tour can be booked as either accommodated (as we did), camping or a combination of the two.
 Breakfast and several dinners are included on the accommodated option; camping is largely self-catered.